Fish Enchiladas

 Preheat the oven to 300°F.

-Place a medium non-stick pan over medium heat.
-Spray lightly with oil and add the diced onion.
 Cook for about 5 minutes and add the diced peppers.
-Cook for another 2 - 3 minutes tossing regularly.
+Cook for another 2 to 3 minutes.
+Toss regularly.

-Add the salt, pepper, chili powder, cumin, cayenne pepper and fish.
+Add the salt, pepper, chili powder, cumin, cayenne pepper, and fish.
 Toss and cook for about a minute and add the beer.

 Using a slotted spoon, fill each corn tortilla with 1/6th of the fish mixture, allowing the extra liquid to drain back into the pan.
-Add the cilantro to each tortilla as you go.
-Roll them and place 3 enchiladas on each plate.

-Add the sour cream and the jack cheese to the remaining liquid in the bottom of the pan to make the sauce.
-Mix well, then spread over the enchiladas.
-Place the plates in the oven for about 5 minutes until the cheese is melted.
+Add the sour cream to the remaining liquid in the bottom of the pan to make the sauce.

 Print Icon Print Recipe